Pinewood Derby Car Ideas

 Each car was designed (with help) by my children.
 They met all of the stringent Cub Scout Pinewood Derby standards (weight and size).
 They were inspected the night before the race and then quarantined until race time.

 We sat Mario in model magic (picture below) and a large button was added to make a steering wheel.
 Then the entire wood car was spray painted.
 The racing stripes were made with electrical tape.
 You can purchase Mario here or this one is similar.
 (Amazon affiliate link).

 2. Angry Birds Pinewood Derby Car Design

-The Angry Bird was a party favor eraser.
+The Angry Bird was based on a party favor eraser.
 The helmet was made from model magic and the clear visor and helmet base came from one of those little capsules in gumball machines.

 - Over the years, we’ve seen plenty of cars become parent-made cars.
 This should be a positive experience with you and your Cub Scout.
 Focus on the time together and the teaching, including using of tools.

 - Summer time is the best time to prepare for winter Pinewood Derbies.
 Our Derby usually occurs in January and it’s super cold.
 My husband works with the boys to design and cut their shapes while they can still work outside in the warmth.